stefanthaler/stefanthaler.github.io/_posts/DRAFT-the-value-of-doing-a-phd.md

 title: What is the value of doing a PhD?
 tags: [science, phd, reflection]
 ---
 A few months ago I completed my Ph.D. degree at the Technical University of Eindhoven.
-It took me almost five years to finish it, and one questions that I've heard many times from peers, friends and family is: "Was it worth it?".
-The answer to this question that comes straight from my guts is "Yes, and I'd do it again", but here I would like to explore the question a bit more in depth.
+It took me almost five years to finish it, and one questions that I've heard many times is: "Was it worth it?".
+Answered from my guts I'd response - "Yes, and I'd do it again".
+But as I do not tend to solely rely on gut answers, here I would like to answer explore this answer in more depth.

 "Was it worth is" is a compacted question, and to properly answer it I need to unpack it to it's four core questions: "What did I gain?", "What did I have to pay for it?" and "Could I have learned them somewhere else better?".